vaniiiii/hAUTH/README.md

 ---

-[Rest of your documentation content remains the same...]

 ## Overview

 AI Agent hAUTH provides a secure human authentication layer for autonomous AI agents operating with blockchain operations(e.g. DeFi).
 It addresses the critical challenge of ensuring human oversight over high-value or high-risk transactions initiated by AI agents, preventing potential issues arising from hallucinations or unreliable AI behaviors.